kjbekkelund/karma-requirejs/README.md

 $ karma start
 ```

-If you didn't configure to watch all the files and run tests
+If you didn't configure karma to watch all the files and run tests
 automatically on any change, you can trigger the tests manually by
 typing: